There are a bunch of tiny k-cup coffee makers on the market, I know because I own around ten of them that fit this description!

 You can see current Amazon pricing for the K-Mini Plus here.

 The K-Mini however I purchased on Amazon for a pinch more than that, although ordinarily the Mini Plus will be closer to the century mark and higher in price than the K-Mini basic model.

 You can see Amazon pricing for the regular K-Mini here.

-Features of the K-Mini include a big 1470 watt “motor” to run the water heater and pump.
-This is more wattage than all of the other small k-cup coffee makers on the market these days.
+Features of the K-Mini and K-Mini Plus include a big 1470 watt “motor” to run the water heater and pump.
+This is more wattage than all of the other small k-cup coffee makers on the market these days that I’ve tested.

-You also get a 6-12oz water reservoir where your brew cup consists of 100% of what is in the reservoir when you press the brew button.
-6oz in you get a 6oz cup of coffee – 12oz in you get a 12 oz cup of coffee, and so forth in between.
+You also get a water reservoir where your brew cup consists of 100% of what is in the reservoir when you press the brew button.
+Minimum amount of water is 6-ounces, maximum is 12-ounces.
+If you put 6oz in then you get a 6oz cup of coffee out – 12oz in and you get a 12 oz cup of coffee out, and so forth in between.

 Most notably the Mini Plus will give you a removable water reservoir (of the same size).
 This gives you the ability to fill the water up at the sink rather than at the machine.

 You also get a “strong brew” option that is not available on the basic K-Mini.
 The strong brew functions as a slow down option.
 When you press the strong button the brew flow is slower resulting in a longer brew cycle but a more complete extraction – dare I say strong or bold.

 See this post for more on how the “strong” button works on a Keurig.

 As many coffee snobs will attest a longer water to grind contact time will result in more of the desirable coffee flavors getting extracted but also more of the bitters that usually only extract with increased water exposure or finer particulate size.